KresoDelija/hotel_finder/README.md

 API is writen with .net8 C# and with using EntityFramework to work with data.
 Data is stored in SQL database.

 To simplify development project is dockerized and dev SQL database is deployed on SQL server that is in docker container that is started together with the API by docker-compose and API is using SQL sa account in that database and database is initialized with some example hotels.
+For development run with docker-compose.